Efficient Reachability Analysis of Closed-Loop Systems with Neural Network Controllers: Related Work

 \section{Related Work}

 Related work on reachability analysis can be categorized into works on NNs in isolation, closed-loop systems without NNs, and closed-loop systems with NNs.
 For instance, machine learning literature includes many methods to verify properties of NNs, often motivated by defending against adversarial examples~\cite{Szegedy_2014}.
 These methods broadly range from exact~\cite{katz2017reluplex} to tight~\cite{fazlyab2019safety} to efficient~\cite{zhang2018efficient} to fast~\cite{gowal2018effectiveness}.
-Although these tools are not designed for closed-loop systems, the NN relaxations from \cite{zhang2018efficient} provide a key foundation for this work's analysis.
+Although these tools are not designed for closed-loop systems, the NN relaxations from \cite{zhang2018efficient} provide a key foundation here.

 For closed-loop systems, reachability analysis is a standard component of safety verification.
 Modern methods include Hamilton-Jacobi Reachability methods~\cite{tomlin2000game,bansal2017hamilton}, SpaceEx~\cite{frehse2011spaceex}, Flow*~\cite{chen2013flow}, CORA~\cite{althoff2015introduction}, and C2E2~\cite{duggirala2015c2e2,fan2016automatic}, but these do not account for NN control policies.
 Orthogonal approaches that do not explicitly estimate the system's forward reachable set, but provide other notions of safety, include Lyapunov function search~\cite{papachristodoulou2002construction} and control barrier functions (CBFs)~\cite{ames2016control}.